partners-png/Hostinger-Coupon-Code-2026/README.md

 ---

-## Hostinger Horizons Coupon Code – `vibecodersnest`
+##  Hostinger Horizons AI Builder – 30% Off + Extra 20% With `vibecodersnest`

 ### What Is Hostinger Horizons?

-Hostinger Horizons is an AI-powered no-code web app builder launched in 2025.
-Instead of dragging and dropping templates, you describe what you want to build in plain language - Horizons writes the code, deploys it, and hosts it automatically.
-No terminal.
-No framework.
-No prior coding knowledge needed.
+Hostinger Horizons is an AI-powered no-code web app builder - you describe what you want to build in plain language and Horizons generates, deploys, and hosts it automatically.
+New users and renewals get 30% off, with an extra 20% using the code VIBECODERSNEST.

-It's built for the vibe coding era: people who want to ship real products fast, without a traditional development workflow.
+### Who Is Horizons For?

+- **Vibe coders** who want to build and ship without writing code line by line
+- **Indie hackers** validating ideas without hiring a developer
+- **Freelancers** delivering client projects faster using AI assistance
+- **No-code builders** who need more flexibility than Webflow or Bubble

 ### Horizons Plans & Pricing (2026)